Common Apollo Enrollment Questions

-Currently there are approximately 19 programs available to juniors and seniors.
+Currently, there are over 20 programs available to juniors and seniors.
 The majority of the programs are College Tech Prep, which provide a strong background for continued training at technical schools or colleges.
 In many of the programs, students are able to receive college transfer credits when continuing their education in the career field if they meet the requirements within the programs.

 You have an opportunity to select two programs of choice.
-If your first choice is full but your second choice is open, you will be placed in your second choice and put on a waiting list for your first choice.
-If an opening occurs in your first choice and you are the next person on the list, you will be notified of the change.
+If your first choice is full but your second choice is open, you will be placed in your second choice and be put on a waiting list for your first choice.
+If an opening occurs in your first choice and you are the next student on the list, you will be notified of the change.
 Changes can be made through the end of the second week of the school year.
-Most students get into their program of choice by that time.
-If you are only interested in one particular program and a second choice is not indicated, your application will be processed accordingly.

 How do I get additional information?